ImShyMike/DysfunctionalTicTacToe/README.md

 ![Demo](media/Dysfunctional_TicTacToe_Demo.gif)

 ## Hackathon Theme: "Functionally Dysfunctional"
 Dysfunctional TicTacToe is a game made for the Hackathon organized by [Lewis Menelaws](https://github.com/elebumm) with the theme "Functionally Dysfunctional".
+The game tries to annoy the player by making them complete challenges every time they want to make a move, but still functions just like regular tic tac toe.

 ## Requirements
 - `python>=3.10.14`